CumulusNetworks/docs/content/guides/NVUE Command Reference/Common-Options.md

 product: Cumulus Linux
 type: nojsscroll
 ---
 All NVUE commands have `-h` and `--help` options that provide command description and usage.
-This reference guide is based on the command `-h` output.

 The NVUE commands have these common options.